codylico/text-complex-plus/README.md

   than necessary, and should not be larger (in lines of code) than needed.

+- This library should support at least one form of emoji font encoding (likely COLR/CPAL).

 ## Build

 This project will use CMake for building.
 Developers can obtain CMake from